mattbeedle/capsule_crm/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Contributers

+Many thanks to the following contributers:

+@srbaker
+@clod81
+@danthompson